trinodb/trino.io/development/process.md

 Read the [full commit message guide](https://chris.beams.io/posts/git-commit/) for more details and examples.

+Do not add AI tool, AI provider, or AI model attribution, such `Co-authored-by:` or `Assisted-by:` footers or any other descriptive text about your tool use to Trino commit messages.

 The rapid evolution of the project and therefore the content of the default branch also means that contributors must rebase their pull request branch regularly and ensure no conflicts prevent merging.